aleph2c/miros-xml/docs/html/_sources/introduction.rst.txt

 react to events managed by other parts of the program.
 It is like applying topology to your system forks.

-Companies started writing statechart picture-to-program compilers to help engineers.
-David Harel was in such a company.
-They built tools that would take a picture, apply a grammar to it, then generate code and then a working program.
-Standards were made, and standards were broken as the various companies tried to extract as much profit as possible by locking in their customers.

-If you pay for a compiler and the computer language you are using only works with one vendor's technology, that vendor has an incentive to keep their prices low, wait for you to get profitable, then jack their prices and extract a rent from your firm.
+In the 1990s a number of firms offered proprietary statechart picture/compiler programs.
+But if you pay for a compiler and the computer language you are using only works with one vendor's technology, that vendor has an incentive to keep their prices low, wait for you to get profitable, then jack their prices and extract a rent from your firm.
 This is called vendor-lock-in.

 In the year 2000, Miro Samek liberated statecharts from vendor-lock-in with his paper titled `State-Oriented Programming
 <https://www.embedded.com/state-oriented-programming/>`_.
 His algorithm
-supported the block within block part of the statemachine picture, but it did not support the block-line: parallel regions.
+supported the block within block part of the statemachine picture, but it did not support the dashed line: parallel regions.
 He went about addressing the "concurrency problem" in a different way, he invented the `orthogonal component pattern
 <https://aleph2c.github.io/miros/patterns.html#patterns-orthogonal-component>`_: